shannanliew/trafford-spend-analysis/README.md

 The file has 2,406 different supplier names across 2,409 vendor records.
 After matching on VAT registration number, there are 2,314 actual companies.
 So 95 vendor records are duplicate registrations of a supplier the council already had, and 69 companies appear under more than one spelling.

-Matching on VAT rather than on name caught things name-matching would miss, where the same legal entity is set up twice under different trading names.
+Matching on VAT rather than name caught things no name-matching would.
+BT and EE share a VAT registration, so four vendor records including "EE Ltd (Airtime)" and "British Telecommunications Ltd" are one counterparty.
+HC-One appears six times, once per care home.
+Both matter for procurement: telecoms and residential care both look more fragmented than they are.

 One thing worth flagging, because it nearly went unnoticed: a vendor record often carries a VAT number on some invoices and leaves it blank on others.
 My first attempt keyed those rows differently and split single suppliers in two, which pushed the supplier count up instead of down.
 I resolve one VAT number per vendor record first, then apply it across all of that record's rows.